rhiannemock/ketoboot/README.md

 RESULT-passed
-The browser displayed an alert pointing at the allergies section prompting the user to select an allergy. at this point i realise this is required and i do not have a none option.
+The browser displayed an alert pointing at the allergies section prompting the user to select an allergy. at this point i realize this is required and i do not have a none option.
 This will be added and results can be found in the final tests section later in this document.
 ![link to error testing image for allergies](https://rhiannemock.github.io/ketoboot/assets/testing-screenshots/form-testing/error-testing/allergies-missed.png)

 * Test 7